beginnersbook.com

 Output:

-1. If exception occurs in try block’s body then control immediately transferred(skipping rest of the statements in try block) to the catch block.
-Once catch block finished execution then finally block and after that rest of the program.
+If exception occurs in try block then the rest of the statements inside try block are ignored and the corresponding catch block executes.
+After catch block, the finally block executes and then the rest of the program.

 }